Can you help shape our future priorities? Take a five minute survey now. Survey closes on 8 July.

 Jeremy Lind

-His latest research critically examines the local-level dynamics around land and resource-based investments in dryland eastern Africa.
-He is also PI of the UK Research Councils-funded Seeing Conflict at the Margins project using interdisciplinary methods to examine conflicts around geothermal and wind power developments in Kenya.
-He is lead editor of Land, Investment and Politics: Reconfiguring Eastern Africa’s Pastoral Drylands (James Currey, 2020).
+His recent research critically examined the local-level dynamics around land and resource-based investments in dryland eastern Africa.
+This was undertaken in his role as PI of the UK Research Councils-funded Seeing Conflict at the Margins project, which used interdisciplinary methods to examine conflicts around geothermal and wind power developments in Kenya.
+He was also editor of Land, Investment and Politics: Reconfiguring Eastern Africa’s Pastoral Drylands (James Currey, 2020).

-Jeremy’s advisory experience focusses on livelihoods and social protection, including leading the qualitative research since 2012 for the Donor Coordination Team-commissioned performance evaluation of Ethiopia’s Productive Safety Net Programme (PSNP).
-He has completed other advisory work for the World Bank, Overseas Development Institute, Oxfam GB, Christian Aid, Medicines Sans Frontieres-UK, the BBC World Service, and the British-Irish Afghanistan Agencies Group.
+Jeremy’s advisory experience focusses on livelihoods and social protection, including leading the qualitative research (2012-2021) for the Donor Coordination Team-commissioned performance evaluation of Ethiopia’s Productive Safety Net Programme (PSNP).
+He has completed other advisory work for the World Bank, Irish Aid, Overseas Development Institute, Oxfam GB, Christian Aid, Medicines Sans Frontieres-UK, the BBC World Service, and the British-Irish Afghanistan Agencies Group.

-At IDS, Jeremy convenes and lectures across a range of MA modules including Debating Poverty and Vulnerability, Poverty Violence and Conflict, Climate Change and Development, and Food and Development.
-He supervises several PhD students, including six as part of the Pastoralism, Uncertainty and Resilience (PASTRES) research programme funded by the European Research Council.
+At IDS, Jeremy convenes and lectures across a range of MA modules including Debating Poverty and Vulnerability, Poverty Violence and Conflict, and Climate Change and Development.
+He was supervisor of several PhD students who successfully completed their dissertation research under the Pastoralism, Uncertainty and Resilience (PASTRES) research programme funded by the European Research Council.

 Prior to joining IDS in 2009, Jeremy was Lecturer of Human Geography at the University of Sussex, where he taught a range of undergraduate and graduate courses on environment, development and conflict.
 Previously he was Research Officer at the London School of Economics, where he researched changing approaches to aid and civil society in the post-9/11 context.
 The research was published in a co-authored book on Counter-Terrorism, Aid and Civil Society: Before and After the War on Terror (Palgrave, 2009), as well as a co-edited volume on Civil Society Under Strain: The War on Terror Regime, Civil Society and Aid Post-9/11 (Kumarian Press, 2009).